HKUST-KnowComp/SP-10K/README.md

 # SP-10K

-This is repo for ACL 2019 paper "SP-10K: A large-scale evaluation set for selectional preference acquisition"
+This is the repo for the ACL 2019 paper "SP-10K: A large-scale evaluation set for selectional preference acquisition"

 You can download the annotated data for all five selectional preference relations from :/data.